-ASU 2018-02, "Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income" was issued in February 2018.
+ASU 2018-02, "Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income."
 ASU 2018-02 allows companies to make a one-time reclassification from accumulated other comprehensive income (loss) to retained earnings for the effects of remeasuring deferred tax liabilities and assets originally recorded in other comprehensive income as a result of the change in the federal tax rate by the TCJA.
 The Company adopted this guidance in the first quarter of 2018 with no impact on total stockholders' equity or net income.

 ASU 2016-02, "Leases (Topic 842)."
 ASU 2016-02 intends to increase transparency and comparability among organizations by recognizing all lease transactions (with terms in excess of 12 months) on the Consolidated Balance Sheet as a lease liability and a right-of-use asset.
-The guidance also requires qualitative and quantitative disclosures designed to assess the amount, timing and uncertainty of cash flows arising from leases.
+The guidance also requires qualitative and quantitative disclosures of the amount, timing and uncertainty of cash flows arising from leases.
 This guidance is effective for annual reporting periods beginning after December 15, 2018, including interim periods within those fiscal years.
-In July 2018, ASU 2018-11, "Leases (Topic 842): Targeted Improvements" was issued to allow companies to choose to recognize the cumulative effect of applying the new standard to leased assets and liabilities as an adjustment to the opening balance of retained earnings rather than recasting prior year results when they adopt the standard.
-The Company is evaluating the impact this guidance will have on its Consolidated Financial Statements and related disclosures.
+In July 2018, ASU 2018-11, "Leases (Topic 842): Targeted Improvements" was issued to allow companies to choose to recognize the cumulative effect of applying the new standard to leased assets and liabilities as an adjustment to the opening balance of retained earnings rather than recasting prior year results upon adoption of the standard.
+The Company is in the process of calculating the transition impact of the guidance on its Consolidated Financial Statements and related disclosures.
 Where the Company is a lessee, the Company expects an increase in assets and liabilities to record the right of use asset and the lease liability.

 ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
-ASU 2016-13 implements a change from current impaired loss model to an expected credit losses over the life of an instrument, including loans and securities held to maturity.
+ASU 2016-13 implements a change from the current impaired loss model to an expected credit loss model over the life of an instrument, including loans and securities held to maturity.
 The expected credit loss model is expected to result in earlier recognition of losses.
 ASU 2016-13 is effective for fiscal years beginning after December 15, 2019 including interim periods with those years.
 The Company has developed and is executing a project plan to implement this guidance.
-As part of that project plan, the Company will evaluate the impact this guidance will have on its Consolidated Financial Statements and related disclosures.
+As part of that project plan, the Company will evaluate the impact this guidance will have on its Consolidated Financial Statements and